-Investing in real estate within the restaurant sector can be a strategic move with several potential tax benefits.
-Many restaurant owners also own real property from which they operate.
-This article will cover tax-saving tips whether you are buying real estate for your restaurant or selling property you currently own and use.
+Investing in real estate, especially within the restaurant sector, can be a strategic move with several potential tax benefits.
+Many business owners also own real property from which they operate.
+This article will cover tax-saving tips whether you are buying real estate for your business or selling property you currently own and use.

 Debt-financed distributions